yetulaxman/ContainersHPC2024/_hands-on/jupyter_datascience.md

     Working directory: /projappl/project_200xxxx/
     and finally "Launch" notebook

- 4. This may take a while before seeing "Connect to Jupyter" button upon successful launching.
+ 4. This may take for a while before seeing "Connect to Jupyter" button upon successful launching.
 Once Jupyter notebook is opened, navigate to your own $USER area (under /projappl/project_200xxxx/) where you have downloaded example Jupyter notebook earlier.
 Finally, click on "explore_datascience.ipynb" to open a sample Jupyter notebook on your browser.

 ###  Useful CSC documentation